meltano/handbook/src/_engineering/dev-standards.md

 ## SQL Standards

-SQL code should validate against the SQLFluff checks and should match with SQLFLuff autoformat output.
+SQL code should validate against the SQLFluff checks and should match with SQLFLuff auto-format output.
 (Ideally, CI tests are to be enabled wherever possible.)

-- Additional guidance is available in the **SQL Style Guide**, in the **Data Team** section of this Handbook.
+- Additional guidance is available in the [SQL Style Guide](/data-team/sql-style-guide), in the **Data Team** section of this Handbook.
 - SQLFluff settings defaults (including a sample SQLFluff config file) will be made official in [handbook#69](https://gitlab.com/meltano/handbook/-/issues/69).

 ## Python Standards